How to Succeed in the Game Design Master's Degree Program

 Adds Koman: “Students should be strong readers and communicators – in both spoken and written form – and well-versed in the approaches and terminologies of the industry.”

-Be Ready For: Students can expect to spend full-time hours on their work, which includes courses in production methodologies, project management, interactive narratives, and more.
-Throughout the program, you’ll be designing and building a game, and then testing that game in Full Sail’s User Experience Lab.
-Students also have the opportunity to work on internal studio projects that are being pushed toward professional publication, Koman says, as well as take part in networking events and game jams on campus.
+Be Ready For: Students can expect to spend full-time hours on their work, which includes courses in user experience, production methodologies, game design, and more.
+Throughout the program students will design, prototype, and develop games.
+Depending on their selection of capstone, students will have the opportunity to work on student or internal studio game and simulation projects, conduct user experience research on games in development, and manage clients.
+Students also have the opportunity to take part in networking events and game jams on campus.
 The bottom line: You’ve got to be ready to live and breathe gaming while you’re enrolled in Full Sail for a year.

 “This is a demanding program, with high expectations for both academic and applied performance,” Koman says.
 “Our capstone options are all interviewed positions, so students must prove that they’ll be able to contribute to a track to get their first choice.
 It’s an intensive degree that doesn’t really support part- or full-time work in jobs outside of school.”